Complementary and alternative therapy research

 One study is looking at whether mindfulness based stress reduction (MBSR) can reduce depression and anxiety in men having monitoring for prostate cancer.

-There are details of the MBSR study for prostate cancer on the UK Clinical Research Network website.
+There are details of the MBSR study for prostate cancer on the UK Clinical Trials Gateway website.

 Mindfulness based stress reduction for advanced breast cancer